William Connor: Biography

 In his best known columns, Connor said the author P. G. Wodehouse was a Nazi collaborator, a charge from which George Orwell defended Wodehouse, and in 1956 he strongly suggested that the entertainer Liberace was a homosexual.
-The suggestion was true, but Liberace sued for libel and won in 1959.
+The suggestion was true, but Liberace sued for libel (Liberace v Daily Mirror) and won in 1959.
 During the case both Connor and Liberace lied under oath.

 According to Roy Greenslade, Connor was "an odd mix of liberal and reactionary", citing for the former his column attacking the enactment of the death sentence delivered to Ruth Ellis due on the day of its publication.
 He wrote: "The one thing that brings stature and dignity to mankind and raises us above the beasts will have been denied her – pity and the hope of ultimate redemption."

 In the years leading up to his death, Connor wrote more humorous columns and was regarded with affection by Mirror readers.
 Subjects ranged from the times he received wrong number calls intended for a nearby railway goods station, to the mysterious person who sent him a fresh goose egg once a year.

 Connor was knighted in 1966.
 His final column ended with the words "Normal service in this column is temporarily interrupted while I learn to do what any babe can do with ease and what comes naturally to most men of good conscience – to sleep easily o' nights."

 He died aged 57 in hospital, a month after fracturing his skull in a fall.